NuclearPowered/docs.reactor.gg/docs/basic/harmony_guide.md

 An example patch is below.
 In particular, we call which class we want to detect, for instance, we will use the `PlayerControl` class.
 After that, we would like to define what method we want to detect in that class.
-In this scenario, we will use the `FixedUpdate` method which runs every frame in the game.
+In this scenario, we will use the `FixedUpdate` method which runs every time the engine updates physics.

 In order for us to patch this class and method, we can use the following line:
 ```csharp